 Blacklisting is the practice of identifying IP addresses associated with spam content, and then blocking content from those addresses.
 The point of an email blacklist is to prevent unwanted spam content, sent by untrustworthy sources, from cluttering inboxes.
 You can think of blacklisting like blocking someone on social media: they can no longer comment on your profile or send you private messages.
 Relating back to email terms, this blockage harms your deliverability.

 The IP data of a suspicious account is added to a grand list in email servers —a Domain Name System (DNS) blacklist—which then blocks emails generated by the blacklisted IP addresses.
 This diverts unwanted messages away from the recipient’s inbox and into the spam folder.
 Further, if you have a Gmail account, the spam folder usually leverages a type of email blacklisting that redirects spam messages to another folder.

 How Do Email Blacklists Work?

-ISPs identify IP addresses that are associated with sending spam content or sending emails to email addresses that are spam traps.
+ISPs identify IP addresses associated with sending spam content or emails to addresses that are spam traps.
 On one hand, IP addresses are identified based on their history of sending good or bad emails.
-If the IP address usually sends good emails, it is cleared for delivery.
+Repeated offenses easily attract the attention of spam blacklist providers.